-*Admitted applicants who do not qualify for the ACC 381–Financial Accounting waiver (based on two semesters of Financial Accounting, including one semester of Intermediate Accounting, at the undergraduate level with a grade of B or better) will be required to complete two courses during the second 6-week summer session.
-Second summer session courses begin in mid-July.
+*Admitted applicants who do not qualify for the ACC 381–Financial Accounting waiver (based on two semesters of Financial Accounting, including one semester of Intermediate Accounting, with grades of B or better) will be required to begin the MPA program in mid-July.

 Benefits of the Program

-Texas MPA graduates are heavily recruited by nearly 200 organizations in a wide variety of industries.
-Most students accept a job offer before graduating.
+- MPA students are heavily recruited by nearly 200 organizations in a wide variety of industries, and most students accept a job offer before graduating.

 U.S. - Early

 International**: January 5

 U.S. - Final: March 1 Extended to March 31, 2015